bangonkali/mapper/README.md

     - [ ] Allow user to edit the tags in the table
     - [ ] Allow user to add annotations tag types using the table
 - [x] Use tree view to navigate data hierarchy
+  - [x] now supports annotations that have parent annotations
+  - [x] parent annotations act as a layer folder and they are no longer rendered in the canvas
+  - [x] parent annotations can be collapsed and expanded
+  - [ ] when selecting a parent annotation, all child annotations should be selected recursively
+- multiselect
+  - [ ] allow user to select multiple annotations (shift + click)
+  - [ ] allow user to select multiple annotations by selecting the parent annotation
+  - [ ] allow user to move multiple annotations
+  - [ ] allow user to delete multiple annotations
+  - [ ] allow user to edit multiple annotations
 - [ ] use orama for searching the data hierarchy
   - [ ] https://docs.orama.com/open-source/
 - [ ] allow user to add images to the mapper gallery